Aldrin-John-Olaer-Manalansan/DOTA-2-MOD-Master/README.md

 <div align="center">
 <b>CHANGELOG</b></div>

+v2.5.3
+- Fixed a Bug that Library files sometimes does not extract. and get fetched.

+v2.5.2
+- Improved Dotnet Detection

 v2.5.1
 - Fixed a bug where a Command Prompt(cmd) sometimes pops up.
 - Recallibrated "Maximum Threads", last time it wait for all "n" number of threads to close, now it makes sure that only "n" number of threads run always